flutter/codelabs/dartpad_codelabs/src/box_and_text_decoration/intro/instructions.md

 boxes and text!
 In the land of Flutter, this is known as Box Decoration and Text Styling.

+Throughout this workshop, you'll work with several "widgets."
+A widget is a description of part of a UI, and you can combine many widgets together to create complex designs.
+Flutter ships widgets to decorate boxes, display images, render text, and much more!

 # Decorating Boxes

 In order style or decorate a portion of the screen with a background color or